WarrenWeckesser/numtypes/README.md

 * `logfloat` is a Python type that represents nonnegative floating point numbers.
 The type works with the logarithm of the numbers internally, so it can do elementary arithmetic with values such as exp(-1200).
-  Currently this is a *Python* type only; a NumPy dtype has not been created yet.
+  This is a *Python* type only; the NumPy types are `logfloat32` and `logfloat64`.
+* `logfloat32` and `logfloat64` are nonnegative floating point values
+  that store the *logarithm* of the value instead of the value.
+Arithmetic operations and NumPy ufuncs are implemented to allow operations on these types over a large range of values without overflow or underflow.

 This package is an experimental work in progress.
 Use at your own risk!